-That’s why it’s essential to find manufacturing process software with Shopify inventory integration (or integration with whichever preferred sales channel) to have your entire business centralized onto one dashboard.
+That’s why it’s essential to find manufacturing process software with Shopify inventory integration (or integration with whichever preferred sales channel) to have your entire business centralized onto one platform.

-Thankfully, tools like Katana’s Smart Manufacturing Software has been built specifically for D2C manufacturers looking for manufacturing process software that can bring their sales channels, manufacturing, and orders to once place.
+Thankfully, tools like Katana’s cloud manufacturing software has been built specifically for D2C manufacturers looking for manufacturing process software that can bring their sales channels, manufacturing, and orders to once place.

-Automation in manufacturing industry is made easy and possible with tools such as Katana’s Smart Manufacturing Software, which has been built by manufacturers, for scaling manufacturers.
+Automation in manufacturing industry is made easy and possible with tools such as Katana’s cloud manufacturing software, which has been built by manufacturers, for scaling manufacturers.

-Katana is an all in one solution that, will not only streamline your business, but can integrate with your favorite platforms too, and help you with:
+Katana is an all-in-one solution that, will not only streamline your business, but can integrate with your favorite business tools, and help you with:

 The other terms you’ll recognize from earlier in the article, but what is process automation?

-The process automation definition is a term used to describe software which can automatically monitor and handle your inventory movement.
+The process automation definition is a term used to describe software that can automatically monitor and handle your inventory movement.

-For example, Katana can give you the full power of automated manufacturing with its unique auto-booking engine, designed to take available finished goods and raw materials, and allocate them to any sale, or manufacturing orders, you have open.
+For example, Katana can give you the full power of automated manufacturing with its unique real-time master planner, designed to take available finished goods and raw materials, and allocate them to any sale, or manufacturing orders, you have open.

 But not only will you have access to this feature, but Katana also offers:

-— An easy to understand, visual dashboard, which can centralize your entire business.
+An easy to understand, visual platform, which can centralize your entire business

 If you consider yourself more of a visual learner, be sure to check out the video below to get a better understanding of how Katana works:

-Natural Native is a cannabidiol (CBD) store selling via Shopify, who noticed their impromptu approach to production planning and inventory management was providing less than satisfactory results.
-But that all changed once they introduced Smart Manufacturing Software into their business:
+Natural Native is a cannabidiol (CBD) store selling via Shopify, which noticed their impromptu approach to cannabis production and cannabis inventory management was providing less than satisfactory results.
+But that all changed once they introduced cloud manufacturing software into their business:

 With Katana, Natural Native was able to:

-— Get more control of their inventory with Katana’s intuitive process automation; and
+Get more control of their inventory with Katana’s intuitive process automation

-Businesses using manufacturing process automation are going to become the norm soon.
+Businesses using automation in production management are going to become the norm soon.
 It’s not just going to be our factory floors, as you can already see automation pouring into our homes and streets.

-Otherwise, you won’t be able to keep up with the competition, and you’ll quickly become submerged as your business begins to grow.
+Otherwise, you won’t be able to keep up with the competition, and you’ll quickly become submerged as your business grows.

 So, why not be ahead of the curve like many other scaling manufacturers?
-You can see for yourself the power of manufacturing process automation in your business with Smart Manufacturing Software.
+Cloud manufacturing software can show manufacturing process automation’s power in your business.